1471436961/2.Algorithm-DataStructure/README.md

 # Algorithm and Data-Structure
-My solution to the course of algorithm and data-structure.
+My solution for the course of algorithm and data-structure.